huyxuantrieu/Projects/Property_Management_App/README.md

 # Property Management App

-## This application allow users to add tenants to a database (mySQL) and also communicate to landlords and tenants via email using a form field.
+## This application allow users to add tenants to a database (MySQL) and also communicate to landlords and tenants via email using a form field.

 ### Library Installation Required:
 #### server: